Your perception and use of money will change with age. Here’s what you can expect as you enter your 20s, 30s, 40s and beyond.

 It shouldn’t be.
 One of the worst things that can happen is to be retrenched in your 40s, a fate that faced many of our PMETs in 2015 (15,000 layoffs took place).
 Do not allow complacency to get in the way of skills upgrading.

 In fact, you should be even more aggressive in seeking new income sources.
-Remember that your salary may only decline past this point, and the phase of life will not go on forever.
+Remember that your salary may only decline past this point, and this phase of life will not go on forever.

 Make the time to upgrade, and find alternative income streams.